edgeworx/docs/content/en/docs/guides/1-setup.md

 Install TensorFlow for Python with the command `pip install tensorflow`

 ## 2. Test your environment

+> this probably won't work. ask @Kilton about pip installs

 ### Run the People Detector Edge AI app

 ```